Skip to main content

 But Thiel’s comments on the subject received greater attention after a June interview on New York Times columnist Ross Douthat’s podcast — in part because the venture capitalist failed to fully rebut Douthat’s suggestion (opens in new tab) that Thiel himself is ushering in the coming of the Antichrist with the technology he is developing with data mining firm Palantir.

-Bloomberg previously reported that the Israel Defense Forces used Palantir’s software to strike targets in Gaza.
-And, according to reporting by Wired, ICE is paying the company to create a real-time tracking tool to help the agency target undocumented immigrants.
+Bloomberg previously reported that the Israel Defense Forces used Palantir’s software to strike targets (opens in new tab) in Gaza.
+According to Wired, Immigration and Customs Enforcement is paying Palantir to create a real-time tracking tool to target (opens in new tab) undocumented immigrants.